 In recent years, the concept of environmental sustainability is slowly, but steadily, getting prominence, both in the public and private sectors in Qatar.
 Mounting environmental pressure has led to the development of new initiatives in several state-owned and private companies.
 As a major fossil exporter and one of the wealthiest countries, Qatar should do its fair share in reducing domestic greenhouse gas emissions and developing strong climate adaptation plans.
 Many companies are investing heavily in replacing old turbines, boilers, and furnaces, minimizing GHG and non-GHG emissions, and wastewater discharge.
 The new companies that were set up in last decade are adopting … Continue reading →

 With water shortages plaguing the world, water scarcity has become one of the largest threats facing society today, making it one of the UN’s main millennium development goals.
 Therefore governments have begun to develop new projects and technologies to mitigate its effects on the world.
 Such projects and technologies include rain harvesting, water location transfers, desalination, and wastewater treatment.
-Unlike the rest, wastewater treatment presents a sustainable short-term and long-term solution to water scarcity.
+Unlike the rest, water treatment presents a sustainable short-term and long-term solution to water scarcity.
 Wastewater is the water used by residences and commercial/industrial establishments that has become too polluted for further use.
 The combination between these different types of wastewater … Continue reading →

 Privacy & Cookies Policy